sl1453/sl1453.github.io/_posts/2023-05-26-What's it like to see a psychotherapist?.md

 tags: [Good Bye Depression, Mental Health, International Students in the U.S.]
 author: Shican (Claire) Li/LaPetitePrincessa
 ---
-___

 What happens when you see a psychotherapist?

 This article will be particularly suitable for students who need help but have been hesitant.
 I've also summarized the current common classifications of antidepressants and anti-anxiety medications, explaining the mechanisms of how they can assist you.

-Additionally, summer is a good time to prepare fighting for the seasonal affective disorder (SAD) which is more common in autumn and winter.
+Additionally, summer is a good time to prepare for fighting the seasonal affective disorder (SAD) which is more common in autumn and winter.
 It's a good time to stock up on mental and physical resources and build a psychological fortress.
 The second half of this article will share some small strategies and items to dispel depressive emotions.

->![beautiful dawn][dawn]
->Get Prepared to Greet the Beautiful Dawn (Original photo)
+> ![Get Prepared to Greet the Beautiful Dawn (Original photo)][dawn]

 **_(This article does not represent any medical advice, but is a summary of literature and individual experiences) (All medications require a prescription, please consult your doctor and do not self-medicate) (Differences in Individual conditions are significant, this article is not comprehensive)_**